-For lots of us canning season is at its height about now.
-Everyone’s putting up luscious fruits and tasty veggies to enjoy throughout the year.
-One of our favorites and the recipe I do most every year is kosher dill pickles.
+One of our family’s favorites and the recipe I do without fail every year is kosher dill pickles.
 I’ve only done a few quarts so far this year and really should get busy doing some more.
-I’ve done a few bread and butter pickles but no jams or preserves yet.
-Need to get those done while peaches are still at their peak.
-Can you tell that canning is something I really enjoy?

 One word of warning about this recipe – if possible, open the windows before you start boiling the solution.
 It gives off a really strong onion odor.
 And don’t make this the day before you’re having company over because your house will still smell like it the day after :-)

 👉 PRO TIP: If you happen to have fresh dill in your garden or from your grocery store, you can use the heads in this recipe.
 Otherwise, dried dill seed works just as well.
 If you use the fresh dill, pack it in the jars with the cucumbers.
 If using dill seed, put them in with the vinegar solution.

 In a large saucepan, bring the water, vinegar, onion, garlic, mustard seed, canning salt and dill seed (if using) to a rapid boil.
 Cook until the salt has completely dissolved.
 Set the mixture aside and allow it to cool to room temperature.

 Prepare six wide-mouth quart canning jars and lids.
 Wash the jars, lids, and rings thoroughly in hot, soapy water.
 Rinse well.
 Keep the lids warm in barely simmering water.

 To sterilize the jars, place them in a large pot filled with enough water to cover.
 Bring to a boil.
 Boil 10 minutes.
 Remove the jars from the water using a canning jar lifter and place them upside down on a kitchen towel to cool.